humancomputerintegration/DigituSync/README.md

 When using or building upon this device in an academic publication, please consider citing as follows:

 Jun Nishida, Yudai Tanaka, Romain Nith, Pedro Lopes.
 2022.
 DigituSync: A Dual-User Passive Exoskeleton Glove ThatAdaptively Shares Hand Gestures.
 In Proceedings of ACM Symposium on User Interface Software and Technology 2022 (UIST’2022).
-Association for Computing Machinery, New York, NY, USA. [doi]
+Association for Computing Machinery, New York, NY, USA. https://doi.org/10.1145/3526113.3545630

-## contact

-For any questions about this repository, please contact [Jun's emai]